kevinmutwiri/soft-skills/week2/mindset/README.md

 - What is a fixed mindset?
 - How do brains behave when they are in a fixed vs. growth mindset?
 - What evidence is there that a growth mindset is important?
 You should be able to describe 1 study at a high level: What group was studied?
 What was the “treatment” (or variable different participants received)?
 What was the result of that study? (again, high level, no need for small details).

+## The Power of Yet

+When we add the word “yet,” to a statement about our abilities – for example, “I am not good at statistics yet. ” or “I don’t know how to repair a refrigerator yet. ” – it reminds us that our intelligence and knowledge are fluid and can grow.
+It reminds us that if we put in time and effort, we can learn more, develop more skills, and become better at things.
+This mindset is critical for our success!

+> Reflect: What’s something you’re not particularly good at?
+Now say out loud, “I’m not good at ___programming___ yet.”
+How did that feel?

+## Grit

+Grit is _the passion and tenacity towards long-term, worthwhile goals_.
+It is _the capacity to stick with something and show perseverance when challenged_.

+Grit is crucial because it propels performance and success independent of and beyond the contributions that ability and intelligence make.
+Being naturally intelligent and skilled is wonderful, but to succeed and thrive, we need the capacity for perseverance.

+In [this video](https://www.youtube.com/watch?v=H14bBuluwB8&t=1s), Angela Duckworth shares valuable insights on grit and its link to success.
+As you watch the video ask yourself:

+- What is grit?
+- Which factor was the highest predictor of success for the spelling competition contestants?